Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 This section introduced the MORL/D taxonomy and framework, which is based on the integration of RL and MOO/D concepts.
 The taxonomy allows for the classification and description of existing MORL works while also serving as a guide for new research directions.
 The framework, with its adaptable nature, enables the direct transfer of knowledge from RL and MOO/D to MORL/D and provides a structured approach for assessing the effectiveness of new ideas.

 The following sections explore the practical use of this contribution.
 First, we classify existing works according to the taxonomy, demonstrating its ability to comprehensively capture the core components of various MORL works.
 Then, we discuss how to instantiate the framework to address real-world problems.
-Finally, we provide evidence of the framework's practical application by conducting experiments on established benchmark problems.
+Finally, we provide evidence of the practical application of the framework by conducting experiments on established benchmark problems.